dotlang/language/README.md

 func2 :: this.func1;  //redirect calls to func1, methods must have same/compatible signature
 :: this.func5;  //same as above but left side of :: has the same name as right side
-//for any more complex case, write the body. ff :: MyClass.function2; //assign function to a function from static instance of another class
+//for any more complex case, write the body. ff :: this.function2; //redirect to another function
 //note that you can only "assign" to a function, when declaring it. func3 :: this.func2;  //compiler will infer the input/output types for func3 from func2 signature this new() return alloc();  //new is not part of syntax.
 You can choose whatever name you want,